jameshart197/recipe-pinner/README.md

 # Credits
 ## Code
--
+- Bootstrap code is often taken/altered from the base provided in the Code Institute Blog walkthrough.
+- Dialog/Modal is based on a tutorial by [Web Dev Simplified](https://www.youtube.com/watch?v=ywtkJkxJsdg)

 ## Media
 - Icons are from [Font Awesome](https://fontawesome.com)
-- The  fonts are imported from [Google Fonts](https://fonts.google.com)

-- Images from
+- Images are taken from [Pexels](https://www.pexels.com/)
-  -
-  -

 ## Acknowledgement
-I'd like to thank my mentor...
+I'd like to thank my mentor Brian Macharia for his extensive help with understanding Django and giving good project feedback.